 Traditionally Brewing Turkish Coffee on Hot Sand – Video

-The video above shows how is Turkish coffee prepared traditionally, in hot sand, for a better temperature control and transfer.
+The video below shows how is Turkish coffee prepared traditionally, in hot sand, for a better temperature control and transfer.
 However, we can’t have that setup at home, so just follow the instructions below and you’ll make delicious coffee.

 Automatic Turkish Coffee Maker

 Brewing Turkish coffee is not hard, but if you don't have the right equipment you can't do it.
 A gas stove is the best, because the burner is not very hot, compared to an electric stove.
 A great alternative is the Turkish coffee maker, which has a perfectly calibrated burner, so the coffee is brewed at the right temperature.

 With a few amazing innovations, Beko is taking coffee preparation to another level.
 All aspects of Turkish brewing are taken into consideration, to ensure hands-free operation, and a delicious cup, as good as the traditional way, if not better.
-Read here my review about Beko.
+Read here my Beko review.

 How to Make Turkish Coffee Step by Step

 The best Turkish coffee is brewed at low temperatures, under 160 degrees Fahrenheit, (70 degrees Celsius).
 The objective is to maintain the froth that forms at around 150 degrees Fahrenheit.
 The froth is delicious, and it imparts your coffee a special taste and texture.
 But make sure you don’t destroy the froth also helps you brew at a low temperature, which prevents aromatic oils to evaporate at higher temperatures.
 So here my 8 steps brewing guide for Turkish coffee.

 Place the brewing pot on the stove and turn the knob up to maximum, until the water heats up.